AllenInstitute/MIES/Packages/doc/developers.rst

 Cutting a new release
 ~~~~~~~~~~~~~~~~~~~~~

--  Checkout the master branch
+-  Checkout the main branch
 -  Check that MIES compiles
 -  Check that doxygen/sphinx/breathe returns neither errors nor warnings
 -  Paste the contents of ``Packages\doc\releasenotes_template.rst`` to